-You probably have been wondering whether you are doing the right moves when deciding to purchase a print.
-Following are some important points assembled by a long time art dealer as well as by us, looking back at some thirty years of collecting Daumier lithographs.
-We surely have not covered everything; such a guide can hardly ever be considered as being comprehensive.
-In case you still should need more information, please contact us via e-mail and we will be more than happy to advise you.
+Perhaps you have already asked yourself whether you have made the right decision when buying a print.
+Below you will find some important points that a long time art dealer and also we have compiled in retrospect of some thirty years of collecting Daumier lithographs.
+We have certainly not answered all your questions.
+If you need further information, please contact us by e-mail and we will be happy to advise you.

 Posthumous impressions are (and should be) a good deal cheaper.
 Similarly, you can also buy original Dürers, DAUMIERS, Altdorfers, Ostades, Castigliones, Bouchers, Goyas, Ruysdaels, Fragonards, Manets, Whistlers, Gericaults, Picassos and Pissarros among a host of others, something that would range from horrendously expensive to plainly impossible in paintings.